-It’s always extra special to collaborate on incredible projects, and this one is very unique.
+Collaborating on incredible projects like this is extra special to us, and this one is quite unique.

 This unique place is enjoyed by students and the broader community and is positioned on the traditional land of Anishinaabeg, Cree, Oji-Cree, Dakota and Dene Peoples and the homeland of the Métis Nation.
 The Seven Oaks School Division is very clear about this privilege, stating ‘We are grateful for the opportunity to live and learn on these traditional lands and are committed to reshaping our relationships with the land and with each other in a spirit of reconciliation.”